 The experimental design used here follows that devised by Sutton (1990) to investigate the performance of the Dyna-PI, Dyna-Q and Dyna-Q+ algorithms.
 Environments for his series of experiments took the form of simple grid mazes, through which the animat may progress from some starting point to some other finish or goal point.
 The animat may not leave the boundaries of the environment (there is no wrap around), and obstacles may be placed into the maze, making certain locations unattainable.
 Blockages may be added at any point throughout the experimental procedure to test the response of the animat to changing circumstances.
-In Sutton's design the animat may make one of four basic actions, each translating the animat into an adjacent cell in the grid.
-These actions, registered into the $Response\ List\ \mathcal{R}$ as "N", "S", "W" and "E", are equivalent to the actions "UP", "DOWN", "LEFT" and "RIGHT" defined by Sutton.
-Each action is assigned an $action\ cost$ value of 1.0.
+In Sutton's design the animat may make one of four basic actions, registered into the Response List $\mathcal{R}$ as "N", "S", "W" and "E", are equivalent to the actions "UP", "DOWN", "LEFT" and "RIGHT" defined by Sutton.
+Each action is assigned an action cost value of 1.0.